What to do when you encounter tricky texts or perplexing concepts throughout your study.

 Books of prophecy can be some of the weirdest—and utterly fascinating—parts of the Bible to read.
 The metaphors used in prophecy are beyond poetic.
 How would an author attempt to describe future events completely beyond their current comprehension?
 God often had to communicate His message in symbols, allowing the readers at the time to have familiar images to use in representation of these brand new ideas.

-Books like Ezekiel, Daniel, and Revelation have are full of prophecies about the future, using symbols of animals or even mythical creatures to portray the events and the people involved.
+Books like Ezekiel, Daniel, and Revelation are full of prophecies about the future, using symbols of animals or even mythical creatures to portray the events and the people involved.

 “I looked up, and there was a ram standing beside the canal.
 He had two horns.
-The two horns were long, but one was longer htan the other, and the longer one came up last. … As I was observing, a male goat appeared, coming from the west across the surface of the entire earth without touching the ground. … I saw him approach the ram, and infuriated with him, he struck the ram, breaking his two horns.”
+The two horns were long, but one was longer than the other, and the longer one came up last. … As I was observing, a male goat appeared, coming from the west across the surface of the entire earth without touching the ground. … I saw him approach the ram, and infuriated with him, he struck the ram, breaking his two horns.”
 (Daniel 8:3-7, CSB).

 Pretty crazy, huh?